Guake/guake/README.rst

 - port the notification module ✓
 - port the keyboard shortcuts ✓
 - - ...
-- port the pref screen
+- port the pref screen ✓
+- port gconfhandler to  gsettingshandler
 - - ...
 - update the glade files (remove deprecated objects)
 - port about screen ✓